Khasi vs Uzbek

 Khasi and Uzbek Language History

 Comparison of Khasi vs Uzbek language history gives us differences between origin of Khasi and Uzbek language.
-History of Khasi language states that this language originated in Not Available whereas history of Uzbek language states that this language originated in 9th–12th centuries AD.
+History of Khasi language states that this language originated in 1200 AD whereas history of Uzbek language states that this language originated in 9th–12th centuries AD.
 Family of the language also forms a part of history of that language.
 More on language families of these languages can be found out on Khasi and Uzbek Language History.

 Khasi and Uzbek Greetings